mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 {: .python}

 ## Comparing densities in bokeh using ridgeline plots

 A cool way of visualizing multiple histograms is to use what is called a "ridgeline" plot.
-Here is the additional code needed to make this plot.
+There is a nice package in R called [`ggridges`](https://github.com/clauswilke/ggridges) that allows you to create these plot.
+Here is the additional code needed to make this plot using bokeh in Python.
+(To get this to work, you must first install the package `colorcet` using: `conda install colorcet`.)

 ~~~
 from numpy import linspace